achris2/countries-app/README.md

 A county holiday information search app.

 ## Description
-A search app that allows a user to search potential holiday destination countries and view important imformation of the country they have searched.
-Displayed information includes population, currency as well as weather and other useful information.
+A search app that allows a user to search potential holiday destination countries and view bitesize information of the country they have searched.
+Displayed information includes the country population, capital and region, as well as the weather, current temperature and humidity.

 ### Installation
 Click on the following link to access the URL: